Maria Giovanna Fasce: Life

 Maria Giovanna Fasce was born on 27 December 1881 in Genoa to the middle-class Eugenio Fasce and his second wife Teresa Valente.
 She had seven siblings and her oldest sibling was Luigia.
 Her relations dubbed her as "Marietta".
 Her mother died in 1889 which prompted her oldest sister Luigia to take care of Fasce.

 Fasce taught catechism to children and grew to love the charism of Saint Augustine.
 She also met her confessor Father Mariano Ferriello in Genoa who encouraged her to learn of the Augustinian figures and pursue her vocation.
-She also became aware of the life of Rita of Cascia and travelled to Rome in 1900 when Pope Leo XIII canonized her - this was the most important event of her life thus far and solidified her desire to become a nun.
+She also became aware of the life of Rita of Cascia and travelled to Rome in 1900 when Pope Leo XIII canonized her – this was the most important event of her life thus far and solidified her desire to become a nun.
 She expressed this intention to her relations who took the news bad and her brothers in particular were negative about it.
 Her oldest sister Luigia accepted this but did not understand Fasce's reasoning for living in a primitive place like Cascia.
+Her family wanted her to go to a closer monastery in Savona, but she wished to go to the same Cascia monastery as Rita.
 She applied for admission to a Ligurian convent but was rejected much to her surprise.
 The Abbess Giuseppina Gattarelli said that she believed Fasce was unable to handle the rigors of the monastic life.
-Fasce reapplied and was accepted in 1906.

-On 22 June 1906 she entered the convent of the Order of Saint Augustine (she received the habit on the night of 25 December 1906) and made the profession of her initial vows on 25 December 1907 in the religious name of "Maria Teresa".
+Fasce reapplied and entered the convent of the Order of Saint Augustine on 22 June 1906.
+She received the habit on the night of 25 December 1906 and made the profession of her initial vows on 25 December 1907 in the religious name of "Maria Teresa".
 She became quite disillusioned due to the convent's decline and returned home in June 1910 for a period of deep reflection.
 Her time at home saw her affirm her desire to be in the monastic life and returned to the convent in May 1911 and later made her solemn vows on 22 March 1912.
 She was appointed as novice mistress on 17 July 1914 at the time of World War I and was then vicar of her convent from 1917 until 1920.
 The unanimous decision of the convent's leadership saw her made abbess on 12 August 1920 and she held that post until her death.